 Contributions - Contributions received are recorded with donor restrictions or without donor restrictions, depending on the existence and/or nature of any donor restrictions.
 Support that is restricted by the donor is reported as an increase in assets without donor restrictions if the restriction expires in the reporting period in which the support is recognized.
-All other donor-restricted support is reported as assets with donor restrictions and then reclassified to assets without donor made contributions totaling \$89,590 and \$64,791, respectively (11% and 12%, respectively, of total revenues and other support).
+All other donor-restricted support is reported as assets with donor restrictions and then reclassified to assets without donor restrictions upon expiration of the restriction.
+During 2023 and 2022, one donor made contributions totaling \$152,610 and \$89,590, respectively (10% and 11%, respectively, of total revenues and other support).